-“I want my students to learn the best marketing practices in health organizations and how they can do the best to promote their organizations without creating distrust among their patients and care providers,” says Dr. Sung-Yeon Park, associate professor of the School of Public Health at the University of Nevada, Reno.
+“I want my students to learn the best marketing practices in health organizations and how they can do the best to promote their organizations without creating distrust among their patients and care providers,” says Dr. Sung-Yeon Park, Professor in the School of Public Health (on-campus) at the University of Nevada, Reno.
 “A lot of times, the advertising specialists tell health care organizations that if they target patients, they will be happy, but that is often not the case.”

 Health care marketing is more nuanced than that.
 It requires a delicate approach to meet certain moral and ethical standards.

 “Marketing is something need to be aware of,” Dr. Park says.
 “It isn’t all about how they treat their patients or how you run the organization where ethics apply.
 Marketing ethics are really important, and they have a direct impact on their consumers.”

 Here are the ways in which future health care professionals can impact marketing, making it more trustworthy and dependable for their patients.

 Educate Patients and Build Trust

 Health care marketing doesn’t just help medical professionals find new patients.
 It’s also a powerful tool for educating consumers and building trust.
 In a study of 323 online health service advertisements in Las Vegas and Reno, Dr. Park and her collaborators found that patients were central figures in these advertisements.
 Many ads claimed patient-centeredness and convenience and addressed patients directly using second-person pronouns.
 The study will be presented at the Nevada Public Health Association in September.